flexibeast/guides/mdoc.md

 prints some example
 .Xr mdoc 7
 source to stdout.
+The example source is for illustrative purposes only.
 ```

 The `Xr` macro is for Cross References to other man pages.
 It takes two arguments: the name of the man page, and its section.

-Note that any formatting command is on a distinct line of its own, rather than being inline.
+As a stylistic point, mandoc(1) prefers that a new sentence start on a new line, but this is not required.

 The preceding will produce something like:

 ```
 DESCRIPTION
     mdoc-examples prints some example mdoc(7) source to stdout.
+The example source is for illustrative purposes only.
 ```

 Next, the OPTIONS section: